PatONeil/POS-Terminal/README.md

 with MySQL could easily add additional reports specific to your company needs.

-It uses the following software packages: jQuery,  jQuery-ui, js-tree, jtable, jQuery Validation Engine and escpos for ticket printing.
+It uses the following software packages: jQuery,  jQuery-ui, js-tree, jtable, jQuery-ui timepicker addon, jQuery Validation Engine and escpos for ticket printing.

 While the server can be located a separate system, it is possible to implement both the server and client (chrome for example) on a POS terminal.